-Numbering continued in Thor (Marvel, 1966 series) with #126.
+Final statement of ownership appears in Thor (Marvel, 1966 series) #126.

-Accompanied from 1965 by Journey Into Mystery Annual (Marvel, 1966 series).
+Accompanied from 1965 by Journey into Mystery Annual (Marvel, 1966 series).

 Scripts were generally not credited before the superhero days.
-However, it is well known that Stan Lee (sometimes assisted by Larry Lieber, or Lieber on his own) wrote the overwhelming majority of these stories from 1959 to 1963.
+However, it is known that Stan Lee (sometimes assisted by Larry Lieber, or Lieber on his own) wrote the overwhelming majority of the stories from 1959 to 1963.
 Where there is no positive confirmation, credits may be listed as "Stan Lee ?; Larry Lieber ?", or either person individually, or simply "?", according to the indexer's best information.